Driver Safety Administrative Hearings Process (FFDL 26)

 Depending on the type of administrative hearing, a hearing officer may sustain (keep in effect), set aside (dismiss), end, or modify DMV's earlier decision.
 If a time period for an action against your driving privilege is specified in the California Vehicle Code (CVC), the hearing officer cannot change the length of the action.

 NOTE: The Administrative Procedures Act (APA), found in California Government Code §§11400- 11528, and CVC §§14100-14112, govern DS hearings conducted by DMV.
-The DS Disciplinary Guidelines can be found in the California Code of Regulations §110.04.
-The CVC can be found on the DMV website at www.dmv.ca.gov.
+DS Disciplinary Guidelines can be found in the California Code of Regulations §110.04.
+The CVC can be found at leginfo.legislature.ca.gov.
 Copies of the APA, CVC, DS Disciplinary Guidelines, and subpoenas are available from DS Branch Offices.

-Contact a DMV Driver Safety Office for information, Driver Safety locations and hours.
+Contact a DMV Driver Safety Office for information, DS locations, and hours.